jukkapek/aws-refarch-moodle/README.md

-# Hosting Moodle on AWS
+# Hosting Moodle on AWS (with MySQL Aurora)

 ### Version 1.0.0

 Fork notes: Version modified to use MySQL instead of PostgreSQL.
-This is modification has not been properly tested.
+This unsupported modification has not been properly tested.

+To test this template:

+1) Create and AWS account
+2) Upload the following templates to S3:
+        02-securitygroups.yaml
+        03-rds.yaml
+        04-web.yaml
+3) Update 00-master.yaml with references to S3 URLs for the previously uploaded templates.
+You need to make 4 updates to 00-master.
+4) Create a new stack in CloudFormation using the updated 00-master.yaml you updated with references to your S3

+Creation takes about 20 minutes.

 ---